SkeletonMan03/RP2040-Feather-serprog/readme.md

 For a guide on how to flash a chip see
 [this page](https://libreboot.org/docs/install/spi.html#raspberry-pi-pico).

-This takes about 17 seconds to read the 8MiB BIOS chip of an X200.
+This takes about 33 seconds to read the 16MiB BIOS chip of a T480s.

 Pinout for the SPI lines:
 | Pin | Function |